quicksend/transmit/README.md

 Files can be transformed before it is written to the storage medium.
 A use case would be resizing uploaded images.

+A transformer must be a function that returns a readable stream.

 Transformers will run sequentially in the order that they were placed.
-It must be a function that returns a readable stream.

 Example with [sharp](https://github.com/lovell/sharp) as a resize transformer:
 ```js